akshaynayanravi/snakes_and_ladders/README.md

 - **Snakes** and **Ladders**: Modify `SNAKES` and `LADDERS` lists to change the positions of snakes and ladders.
 - **Board Size** and **Die Size**: Adjust `BOARD_SIZE` and `DIE_SIZE` for different board sizes and dice.
-- **Players**: Add or remove names from `PLAYERS` to change the list of participants.

-## Code Overview

-This project follows object-oriented principles with a modular design, separating core entities from game logic.
-The code is organized for readability, ease of modification, and reuse.

-## Acknowledgments

-- Classic board game "Snakes and Ladders" for the concept.